Connect Claude Desktop

 - Goose —

-goose configurethen add a remote MCP server pointing athttps://mcp.ggui.ai/mcp. - VS Code (Copilot) —
+goose configure, then add a remote MCP server pointing athttps://mcp.ggui.ai. - VS Code Copilot — drop into

 Troubleshooting

-Section titled “Troubleshooting”“Failed to connect” in Claude Desktop after approving — usually a stale token cache.
-Disconnect from Claude Desktop’s connector panel, then reconnect.
-The OAuth ceremony re-runs and a fresh key is minted.
+Section titled “Troubleshooting”“Failed to connect” after approving — stale token cache.
+Disconnect from Claude Desktop’s connector panel and reconnect; OAuth re-runs and mints a fresh key.

 “This MCP server has not been activated” — your account has zero credits and no BYOK key on file.
 Top up at console.ggui.ai/credits or paste a provider key into console.ggui.ai/keys/providers.

-No inline rendering, only a link — your MCP host doesn’t advertise MCP Apps capability.
-Either upgrade the host (Claude Desktop ships it from late-2025 onward) or open the link manually; the underlying session works either way.
+No inline rendering, only a link — the host doesn’t advertise MCP Apps capability.
+Upgrade to a current Claude Desktop build (MCP Apps support shipped late 2025) or open the link manually; the underlying session works either way.

 Anything else — see Troubleshooting.